Raw Milk: A Raw Deal

 Using their own resources, the Tardiffs:

-• renovated a downstairs half-bath/laundry room into a handicapped-accessible bathroom and shower
+• renovated a downstairs half-bath/laundry room into an accessible bathroom and shower,

 • a Roho wheelchair cushion